The relative minimal model program for excellent algebraic spaces and analytic spaces in equal characteristic zero: Statements of theorems

 is finitely generated as an $H^0(Z,\cO_Z)$-algebra. \end{theorem}

 As in \cite{CL12}, we will prove Theorem \ref{thm:cl12a} by induction.
-We therefore adopt the following: \begin{convention} In this paper, we write ``Theorem $\text{\ref{thm:cl12a}}_{n}$ holds'' to mean ``Theorem \ref{thm:cl12a} holds when $\dim(X) = n$.'' \end{convention} Next, we state our version of \cite[Theorem B]{CL12}.
+We will prove Theorem \ref{thm:cl12a} as part of Theorem \ref{thm:proofofcl12a} below.
+In order to facilitate the induction, we adopt the following: \begin{convention} In this paper, we write ``Theorem $\text{\ref{thm:cl12a}}_{n}$ holds'' to mean ``Theorem \ref{thm:cl12a} holds when $\dim(X) = n$.'' \end{convention} Next, we state our version of \cite[Theorem B]{CL12}.
 Note that $Z$ does not necessarily have to be an excellent scheme of equal characteristic zero in this statement. \begin{theorem}[cf.\ {\cite[Theorem B]{CL12}}] Let $\pi\colon X \to Z$ be a projective morphism of integral Noetherian schemes, such that $X$ is regular of dimension $n$ and such that $Z$ is affine and has a dualizing complex $\omega_Z^\bullet$.
 Assume that the function field of $X$ has characteristic zero.
 Let $S_1,S_2,\ldots,S_p$ be distinct prime divisors on $X$ such that $(X,\sum_{i=1}^p S_i)$ is log regular, and consider a $\pi$-ample $\QQ$-divisor $A$ on $X$.
 Then, setting